Rentib/slfetch/README.md

 Download
 --------
-You can [browse](https://github.com/Rentib/slfetch) the source code repository on GitHub or get copy using git with the following command:
+You can [browse](https://github.com/Rentib/slfetch) the source code repository on GitHub or get a copy using git with the following command:

     $ git clone https://github.com/Rentib/slfetch